arkency/posts/posts/2018-02-11-testing-react-dot-js-components-with-jest-in-rails-plus-webpacker-plus-webpack-environment.md

 }
 ```

-Why by default (webpacker's default) the configuration says `"modules": false` and what does it mean?
+Why by default (webpacker's default) does the configuration say `"modules": false` and what does it mean?
 That's a really long story...
 It is necessary for tree shaking, webpack 2 can do it only with ES6 modules syntax.
 What is tree shaking?
 It's [eliminating unused code that is not imported](http://2ality.com/2015/12/webpack-tree-shaking.html).
 Wait, there are many modules syntaxes?
 Yes, [there are](http://2ality.com/2015/12/babel-commonjs.html) and only some of them are statically analyzable.
 I guess you know that and it is obvious if you come from JS community but coming from Ruby community I really needed to educate myself as to what and why to understand what I am doing here.

 Also, there is no need to use `babel-preset-es2015` as recommended in some articles.